DouglasSam/Custom-Winapps-Tutorial/src/views/resources/README.md

 winapps-setup --user --uninstall
 ```

-THis will remove all the applications.
+This will remove all the applications.
 The configuration files will still be there, winn apps source code, freerdp certificates, aliases, and the Windows VM will still be there.